Hurricane Nora (2021)

-Hurricane Nora was a large tropical cyclone that made landfall in southern Mexico, and later went to affect Baja California.
-The fourteenth named storm, and fifth hurricane of the 2021 Pacific hurricane season, the system was first monitored by the National Hurricane Center (NHC) as an area of low pressure near the coast of Mexico.
-It intensified into Tropical Depression Fourteen-E, but the depression struggled to develop as a result of wind shear.
-It further intensified to a tropical storm and was named Nora as it tracked west-northwest.
-It peaked as a Category 1 hurricane with winds of 75 kn on August 28, before grazing the Mexico coastline and making landfall two separate times, dissipating on August 30.
-According to the National Hurricane Center's Tropical Cyclone Report, three direct deaths occurred as a result of Nora.
+Hurricane Nora was a large tropical cyclone that caused significant damage across the Pacific Coast of Mexico in late August 2021.
+The fourteenth named storm and fifth hurricane of the 2021 Pacific hurricane season, Nora was first monitored by the National Hurricane Center (NHC) as an area of low pressure near the coast of Mexico.
+On August 24, the low organized into tropical depression, but struggled to develop further due to wind shear in its surrounding environment.
+The depression eventually intensified into a tropical storm and was named Nora as it tracked to the west-northwest.
+Nora peaked as a strong Category 1 hurricane with maximum sustained winds of 75 kn on August 28.
+The storm then grazed the west coast of Mexico and made landfall two separate times, first in the state of Jalisco, followed by neighboring Nayarit.
+Nora weakened as it interacted with land, dissipating on August 30 just inland of the Mexican coast.